Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Ginger tea: Natural anti-inflammatory gingerols

-- Magnesium baths: relax tense muscles
+- Magnesium baths: Relax cramped muscles

 - Turmeric paste: Curcumin inhibits inflammatory processes